14 Top-Rated Things to Do in Hamilton, Ontario

-Venture inland from the lakeshore up onto the "mountain," as the escarpment is known to locals, and you'll find countless splendid waterfalls, most of them easily accessible by pleasant hiking trails.
-And for die-hard hikers, Hamilton makes the perfect jumping-off spot to explore the famous Bruce Trail, which at 890 kilometers in length is Canada's longest (and oldest) hiking trail.
+Venture inland from the lakeshore up onto the "mountain," as the Niagara Escarpment is known to locals, and you'll find countless pretty waterfalls, most of them easily accessible by pleasant hiking trails.

-Add to this mix its well-marked conservation areas, numerous cultural sites including museums and art galleries, as well as a vibrant food and drink scene, and you'll not run out of things to do in Hamilton, Ontario.
+Add to this mix other rewarding places to visit like well-marked conservation areas, museums and art galleries, as well as a vibrant food and drink scene, and you'll not run out of things to do in Hamilton, Ontario.

 Walking the length of the Bruce Trail is an 890-kilometer-long bucket list item for diehard hikers.
-It stretches from the mighty Niagara Falls all the way north to Georgian Bay on Lake Huron.
+It stretches from the mighty Niagara Falls all the way north to Tobermory on Lake Huron, passing through the ski resort of Blue Mountain and nearby Collingwood on the way.
 Fortunately for the rest of us, this epic hiking trail can be broken down into manageable bits that lend themselves perfectly to bite-sized adventures.

 Address: 650 Governors Road, Dundas, Ontario